layer6ai-labs/DropoutNet/README.md

    ├─ item_features_0based.txt		// our extracted item features in libsvm text form └─ user_features_0based.txt		// our extracted user features in libsvm text form

-sparse matrix are stored in csv as:
+sparse matrices are stored in csv as:
   <USER_ID>,<ITEM_ID>,<INTERACTION_TYPE>,<TIMESTAMP>
 where INTERACTION_TYPE is one of:
   0: impression